Heat load in compressed air treatment

-While your compressed air system operates reliably during normal conditions, the ambient temperatures tend to vary faster and drastically than expected during the first few hot summer days.
-As a result, malfunctions, deterioration in quality and unexpected costs can arise - oftentimes unexpectedly.
+Although your compressed air system operates reliably under normal conditions, ambient temperatures tend to fluctuate more rapidly and drastically than expected during the first few hot summer days.
+As a result, malfunctions, deterioration in quality and unexpected costs can arise – often unexpectedly.

 - Refrigeration dryers no longer reach the required pressure dew point - the compressed air becomes too humid, which can result in corrosion and application problems.

-- Condensate build-up increases significantly - traps, separators and oil-water separators reach their performance limits.
+- Condensate build-up increases significantly – separators, traps and oil-water separators reach their performance limits.

 - Fine dust, pollen and Sahara dust lead to increased filter load – with higher differential pressure and reduced energy efficiency.